PTsolvers/JustRelax.jl/docs/src/man/subduction2d/setup.md

 Temp          = fill(Tbot, nx, 1, nz);
 ```

-In this model we have four material phases given by:
+In this model we have four material phases with their own phase numbers:

 | Material            | Phase number |
 | :----------------   | :----------: |